 Headquartered in Minato, Tokyo, Honda manufactures automobiles, motorcycles, and power equipment.
 It is the largest manufacturer of internal combustion engines by volume, building over 14 million internal combustion engines every year.

-The company sales a wide range of cars, the most popular being
+The company sells a wide range of cars, the most popular being

 - Honda Civic — known for its sporty design and impressive fuel efficiency